Sometimes the fun stops and life seems nothing short of impossible.

 But to express one’s sadness isn’t merely helpful for the one who grieves.
 To see the grief of another and share a little in their sadness helps we who, perhaps shedding a tear ourselves, are drawn a little closer to the one who suffers, making a connection with the one who grieves, a connection that, too often in this frequently contactless world, we fail to make.
 And this indication that we truly care is not only a sign of love, it is an act of love too – one that begins to change us inwardly such that we don’t simply feel the pain of another but are motivated to actually try and do something to help, something practical that might just make a difference.

-Today then, perhaps more than ever before, we need to be an audience that deals with grief – the grief of others.
-We need to ‘weep with those who weep’.
+This week then, perhaps more than ever before, we need to be an audience that deals with grief – the grief of others.
+We need to ‘weep with those who weep’ [Romans 12:15].
 Rather than hiding away from what pains us, we need to expose ourselves to the genuinely awful reality of what pains others.
 We need to connect with those to whom we will never be introduced and allow ourselves to be moved to help, in whatever way we can, those who currently find themselves in such dire need.
 Ultimately it is that which will reveal us to be truly human, it is that which will ultimately distinguish us from those who, having no regard for others, are willing to destroy all that is beautiful, in pursuit of their own ugly agenda.

 When life is nothing short of impossible, we need to somehow find the strength to carry on.
 When the fun stops, we must not.
 Because not everyone can escape from what they are currently being bombarded by – not, at least, by simply taking a trip to the cinema.

 Our tears, of course, are not enough – they are but the start.
 It has been said that saving another’s life is rarely like it is in the movies, that rather than it being by pulling someone from a burning building, it can sometimes be achieved by a few kind words of support, a hug or a shoulder to cry on.
 Well I don’t doubt that that is true, but right now those things won’t be enough for the people of Ukraine.
 They need more, much more.
 More even than the money and essential items that are so wonderfully and so generously being donated by so many.
 Though we must all continue to show love and kindness by giving what we can, right now our fellow Europeans need someone who really can pull people out of burning buildings.
+More than even that, far too many already need someone who can raise them from the dead.

 To read, ‘Light in the Darkness’ click here